john-k-walton/Prologue-Oscillators/README.md

 - Key Tracked LFO2 * Shape LFO; LFO2 frequency key tracked and enveloped by Shape LFO. using the Shape LFO you can make varying time dependant tremolo effects.

 Key Tracking Mode:
-- Key Tracking + Bipolar Shape LFO; various combinations of KEy Tracking and Shape LFO.
+- Key Tracking + Bipolar Shape LFO; various combinations of Key Tracking and Shape LFO.

-please see included PDF's for directions. here is the traditional control schema description that is app;licable across all user oscillators:
+please see included PDF's for detailed directions.

+here is the traditional control schema description. it is the same across all M5 user oscillators:
 - Shape - Bias 1; Initial input value for Modulation Channel One
 - (S)Shape - Bias 2; Initial input value for Modulation Channel Two
 - Param 1 - Bias 3; Iniitial input value for Modulation Channel Three